-At the time, Greco-Roman and Freestyle wrestling were the country’s most popular sports, and many great Persian athletes entered the club’s doors and became world champions.
+At the time, Greco-Roman and Freestyle wrestling was the country’s most popular sports, and many great Persian athletes entered the club’s doors and became world champions.

 During high school, wrestling became his passion and lifestyle.
 He often describes the sport as “the toughest in the world.”